Miniforge¶

 preferred installation method for Mamba and

-and includes conda
+conda-forge and includes conda and

-, along with their
+mamba, along with their

 dependencies.
 It contains a number of useful packages which make it popular